Benzydamine

+Benzydamine medicinal mouthwash as sold in Argentina.

 Benzydamine (also known as Tantum Verde and branded in some countries as Maxtra Gargle, Difflam and Septabene), available as the hydrochloride salt, is a locally acting nonsteroidal anti-inflammatory drug (NSAID) with local anaesthetic and analgesic properties for pain relief and anti-inflammatory treatment of inflammatory conditions of the mouth and throat.
-It falls under class of chemicals known as indazole.
+It falls under class of chemicals known as indazoles.

 History

 It was synthesized in Italy in 1964 and marketed in 1966.